crdroidandroid/android_device_motorola_rhodep/README.md

-Device tree for the Motorola moto g82
+Device tree for the Motorola moto g82 CrDroid

 Information about the device, build and install instructions can be found [here](http://wiki.lineageos.org/devices/rhodep/)